 Employers, be prepared!

-If you are an employer—regardless of whether or not you have incorporated your practice—and have five or more employees, you are directly affected by the recently voted Act respecting voluntary retirement savings plans (VRSPs).
-Gradually, employers with five or more employees will have to offer them a retirement savings plan.
+If you are an employer—regardless of whether or not you have incorporated your practice—and have five or more employees, you are directly affected by the Act respecting voluntary retirement savings plans (VRSPs). because you have to offer them a retirement savings plan.

 Your best alternative?
 A customized Professionals’ Financial group RRSP.
 It’s easy to manage, it complies with requirements of the Act and is one of the most competitive products on the market!